fbpx

 Unsaturated Oils, Liquid and Reactive

-A representation of the center of an unsaturated chain where two carbon atoms are bound by a double bond in the absence of hydrogen atoms.
+The drawing represents the center of an unsaturated chain where two carbon atoms are bound by a double bond in the absence of hydrogen atoms.
 There can be up to five of these double bonds in a fatty acid chain though one, two or three are the norm.

 As a counterpoint, the temperate region oils’ ability to attract oxygen has the benefit of carrying oxygen and light energy inside the body through the metabolic system.
-What is harmful in one situation, consumption of oxidized oils, is necessary in another.
+What is harmful in one situation, consumption of oxidized oils, has value in another.
 What oxidizes outside of the body, transports necessary elements inside the body.
-Protection of the liquid oils before consuming them in food is important and necessary to maintain health.

 In the realm of liquid oils there are varying degrees of reactivity to oxygen with names indicating numerical states: monounsaturated and multiple degrees of poly-unsaturation.
 The carbon chains of these oils aren’t saturated with hydrogen and can attach to oxygen, thus are increasingly fragile to oxidation and damaging to our bodies when consumed in a damaged state.

 The polyunsaturated oils make up the remaining general group of fatty acids.
-Poly meaning many, means that there is more than one point on the carbon chain that can attract oxygen making them fragile to heat, light, air and time.
-The essential fatty acids, EFA’s, discussed at length in health articles and blogs, fall into this category.
-Polyunsaturated oils include those missing hydrogen at two points along the chain and the even more unsaturated, super poly’s that have breaks at three points or more.
-The more places that the chain breaks, is missing hydrogen, the more reactive and fragile the oil.
+Poly, meaning many, means that there is more than one point on the carbon chain that can attract oxygen, making them fragile to heat, light, air, and time.
+The essential fatty acids, EFAs, discussed at length in health articles and blogs, fall into this category.

 • Susan!
 I am fascinated by lipids and their role in the body and have studied them also.
 Few people understand that a wide variety of healthy fats is very beneficial in our diets.
 I have your book of course (2 copies, one for onbe to share with others) and just discovered your wonderful blog!
 As I am reading through it I have become curious about the possibility of cooking with the hard butters other that coconut and Ghee (my usual choices).
 Have you ever cooked with shea, mango, cocoa, babassu etc?